 - Open the jar and strain away the plant parts through a fine mesh strainer or cheesecloth – keeping the liquid.

-Preserve the jewelweed poison ivy tincture in a clean Mason jar with a firm fitting lid in a cool dark place until needed to use as a wound wash on rash or to soak a poultice in to treat a poison ivy, poison sumac, or poison oak rash.
+Preserve the jewelweed poison ivy tincture in a clean Mason jar with a firm fitting lid in a cool dark place until needed to use as a wash on rash or to soak a poultice in to treat a poison ivy, poison sumac, or poison oak rash.

 This solution has also been used successfully to treat minor burns – in my personal experience.

 If you are fortunate enough to have large patches of wild jewelweed growing on your homestead or have cultivated it in massive quantities, taking a jewelweed soak might be possible.